Take Me Home

-Additionally, because of our broken healthcare system, about 25% of Americans have struggled to pay medical bills, leading to pileups of medical debt and even bankruptcy.
-About one-third of West Virginians have unpaid medical bills.
+Additionally, because of our broken healthcare system, about one-third of West Virginians have unpaid medical bills.
 And that was before the pandemic, which has caused 3.5 million Americans to lose their employer-based healthcare.
-Already, two-thirds of people who file for bankruptcy do so as a result of medical bills.

 As a result of all of this, we’re losing about 44 of our neighbors and family members every day, roughly 34,500 people since 2008.
-And it’s not just limited to a few areas.
-Fifty of West Virginia’s 55 counties lost people between 2017 and 2018.
+It doesn’t have to be this way.

-- Loan payments will be made by the state through annual payments of 10% of each qualifying person’s loan balance, up to a maximum of $3,000 per year, over a maximum of ten years.
-This means up to $30,000 in loan forgiveness per person over a decade, using a payment system modeled on the debt forgiveness program in Kansas.
+- Provide up to $30,000 in loan forgiveness per person over a decade, using a payment system modeled on the debt forgiveness program in Kansas

 - Make it illegal to garnish wages, tax refunds, or seize property for student or medical debt.